CQCL/pyscf-ac0/README.md

 portions of GAMMCOR https://github.com/pernalk/GAMMCOR .
 GAMMCOR and the ACn theory have been developed by the Pernal group at Łódź University of Technology

 An executable script is provided, to enable calling cas-ac0 from inquanto-pyscf extension.
+Tested with PySCF 2.4.0 and 2.5.0.

 Install with `pip install .`